 In July 2022, Chairman of the Verkhovna Rada Ruslan Stefanchuk said that European integration bills are a priority and will be given especially close attention.
 After the adoption of a separate resolution on this matter (No. 7595), European integration bills are considered in parliament according to a separate procedure and are marked with a special mark.

-The Speaker of Parliament explained that the committees will submit tables of compliance with the international legal obligations of the EU in the bills for the first reading, and additional expertise for the second reading.
+The Speaker of the Parliament explained that the committees will submit tables of compliance with the international legal obligations of the EU in the bills for the first reading, and additional expertise for the second reading.
 In addition, each committee will have a subcommittee that will deal specifically with European integration.
 At the same time, the committee on regulations must regulate the specifics of introducing European integration bills and the priority of their consideration.
-In general, all these steps were aimed at ensuring that European integration bills do not “delay” in committees and comply with the international obligations of the EU.
+In general, all these steps were aimed at ensuring that European integration bills were not “delayed” in committees and were consistent with the international obligations of the EU.

 However, in a commentary of the “Honestly” Movement, the Chairman of the Committee on Ukraine’s Integration into the EU, Ivanna Klympush-Tsintsadze, noted that in parliament there is a problem of “full-fledged political will” and the planned procedure has not yet been enshrined in the regulations of the Verkhovna Rada, therefore European integration bills are considered in accordance with the resolution.